Barako No More?

 And apparently, the coffee capital of the Philippines shifted to Amedeo, Cavite.
 To the ire of some Batanguenos.
 But Amedeo has been rehabilitating the coffee industry for years now.

 And it makes me sad, considering how much of Batangan glory is coffee.
-This is an article I ripped off of this site:
+According to this article by Sunstar:

 “In the Philippines, coffee has a history as rich as its flavor,” says the National Coffee Development Board (NCDB).
 The first coffee tree was introduced in Lipa, Batangas in 1740 by a Spanish Franciscan monk.
 From there, coffee growing spread to other parts of Batangas like Ibaan, Lemery, San Jose, Taal, and Tanauan.
 Batangas owed much of its wealth to the coffee plantations in these areas and Lipa eventually became the coffee capital of the Philippines.